Hancock Stadium is home to Illinois State's Redbird Football team.

 Illinois' first college football facility with artificial turf (1969), Hancock Stadium is named for former Illinois State athletics director Dr. Howard Hancock, Redbird football coach from 1931-44, athletics director from 1931-63, and a revered pioneer in college athletics.

 From their inception in the 1970s until the late 1990s, Hancock Stadium also played host to the Illinois High School Association's championship football games.
 The first football game at Hancock was played Sept.
-28, 1963, as Illinois State played host to Indiana State.
+21, 1963, against Millikin.
+ISNU won 12-7, and at the time it was the largest ISNU crowd (7,500) to see an athletics event to date.